sercrod/sercrod/docs/reference/communication.md

   - With `*into="key"` - the parsed result is placed at `data[key]` for the current cycle.
   - Without `*into` - the default integration is implementation-defined.
 - **Events**
-  - `nablla-api` - completion event with details of the response (status and body).
+  - `sercrod-api` - completion event with details of the response (status and body).
-  - `nablla-error` - emitted on network or parsing errors.
+  - `sercrod-error` - emitted on network or parsing errors.
 - **Side effects** - schedules a normal update after storing results.

 ### `*post="urlExpr"`